frostx9/javascript-bootcamp/15.OOPS/notes.md

 # Javascript And Classes

 # Javscript is Proto Type Based Language.
 Not Functional Not Object Oriented.
 Prototypal Inheritance
 # End Of Day everything in javascript is an object.
-So which properties available in object will be available in array or string.
+So each properties available in object will be available in array or string.
 ## It will try to access everything from buttom to top unless null was found

+# Actuall Class (OOPS concept) is not present in Javascript.
+In Javascript Classes are syntatic sugar of prototype-based inheritance mechanisam
+## It also help the programer who coming from class-based lanhauge

 ## Object
 - Collection of Properties And Method (toLowerCase() ...)

+## OOP .
+It just a programing paradime

 # Parts Of OOP
-- Construtor Function
+- Constructor Function
 - Prototype / Proto
 - Classes
 - Instances (new, this)